1. Good leadership=happy employees

-Employees consistently stated that good leadership is key to personal job satisfaction.
+Employees consistently state that good leadership is key to personal job satisfaction.
 They commonly listed characteristics of a good leader—like competence, honesty and integrity—as qualities that contributed to high satisfaction in the workplace.

 Key takeaway: It’s no surprise that some of the fastest growing staffing firms have great leaders.
 Make sure your internal employees are appreciated for their efforts, have clear goals and objectives and are not overworked…all things that start with solid leadership from your top people.